 The internet has been a part of mainstream culture for well over two decades now, and yet there is still a stigma towards online friends.
 With today’s technology, you can video chat with your friend with ease, talk to them from wherever you are, and have a digital bond that lasts.
 However, if your friend lives somewhere that you can’t travel to, you may wonder if that friend is as legitimate as a friend who lives nearby.
 The answer is yes.
 In this article, we’ll explain why.

-Pros of Having an Online Friend
+Pros Of Having An Online Friend

-Easy To Break The Ice
+Easier To Break The Ice

-You Can Know Them Faster
+You Can Get To Know Them Faster

-You Can Make Friends All Around The Globe
+You Can Make Friends Around The Globe

-Cons of Having an Online Friend
+Cons Of Having An Online Friend